 You think this will become especially relevant when the company expands into more of the 10 ASEAN country markets beyond Singapore – as it plans to.

-So you create a new module called Cultural Intelligence that draws on your experience with multicultural teams in your home country, and your field research in Hong Kong and Singapore and neighbouring countries.
+So you create a new programme called Global Management Skills for International Teams that draws on your experience with multicultural teams in your home country, and your field research in China, Hong Kong and Singapore and neighbouring countries.

 5. BECOME A LIFELONG LEARNER